 While FBA is a powerful fulfillment service that has many upsides, there are some downsides, too.
 Let’s go over the pros and cons of FBA.

-- Ship your inventory into Amazon’s fulfillment centers: To sell your products using FBA, all you need to do is create a shipping plan in Seller Central and ship your products to Amazon’s fulfillment centers.
+- Inventory storage.
+To sell your products using FBA, all you need to do is create a shipping plan in Seller Central and ship your products to Amazon’s fulfillment centers.
 Amazon will receive and store your inventory until customers make a purchase.

-- Amazon ships out all of your orders: Manually packaging and shipping out orders each day is a very time-consuming and tedious process.
+- Amazon handles shipping.
+Manually packaging and shipping out orders each day is a very time-consuming and tedious process.
 Using FBA is like having your own warehouse employees who handle everything for you.

 Downsides of using Fulfillment by Amazon: